 Tregs have a role in regulating or suppressing other cells in the immune system.
 2018 Nobel prize in Physiology and Medicine is related to negative immune regulation.
 Find more innobelprize .org

 Killer T cells also known as cytotoxic T cells (CTL) hunt down and destroy cells that are infected with germs or that have become cancerous while helper T cells help B cells to make antibodies.
-T helper (TH) cells express CD4 molecules and are restricted to recognize antigen bound to class II MHC molecules, whereas T cytotoxic (TC) cells express CD8 and are restricted to recognize antigen bound to class I MHC molecules.
+T helper (TH) cells express CD4 molecules and are restricted to recognizing antigens bound to class II MHC molecules, whereas T cytotoxic (TC) cells express CD8 and are restricted to recognizing antigens bound to class I MHC molecules.
 Cytotoxic T cells kill cells that are infected with viruses or altered self-cell with toxic mediators (perforin and granzymes).

-B cells are major cells of humoral (antibody mediated) immunity, effector B cells (plasma cells) produce antibodies which circulate, capture and destroy antigens.
+B cells are major cells of humoral (antibody-mediated) immunity, effector B cells (plasma cells) produce antibodies that circulate, capture and destroy antigens.

 Circulating helper T cells recognize

-Some of the major differences of B Cells and T Cells is tabulated below:
+Some of the major differences between B Cells and T Cells are tabulated below:

 Features | B Cells | T Cells |